rillonline/StarRunnerAdventures/thoughts-on-the-first-adventure.md

 definition list for my glossary.
 In the end, it's easier and clearer with the `HTML` tags.

+One of the fun things about going back to this first adventure is that I can preview later events.
+For example, I can introduce Emily Dickinson who doesn't appear until Star gets to the Pharaoh Star
+  System.
+In fact, I can introduce that system and the League of Hypatian Pirates.
+It will look oh so intentional where it wasn't like that at all.

+  I am totally reworking The Team that will purloin
+  the spaceship.
+I
+  have worked out since the first adventure that the Fungusians stay put and work offstage for the most part.
+They are not known to the humans until Star, albeit hesitantly, brings them up.
+It has occurred to me that the Fungusians may not want to be known and The Clouder and the Featherote Charm may not be pleased.

+  I have not written much about the Charm.
+I think of them as very much uner the thumb of The Clouder.

+  Finally, this book has a title.
+It both astonishes and humbles me that I never thought of it before.
+Of course it is **Captain Star Runner**.

+  David Rozenfeld has made great use of third person narrative in his Andy Carpenter series.
+It is proving helpful to share scenes that make the narrative intelligible and will still let Star tell their story.

+  Ronnie and Star share narration in *Behind Enemy Lines*

   [*A Note to the Reader*]: note-to-the-reader
   [the note]: #note-to-the-reader
   [NanoWriMo]: https://www.nanowrimo.org/